2019 Clunies Ross nominations have now closed.

 The Clunies Ross Awards have a proud 28-year tradition of recognising contributions by dedicated individuals who have shared their vision and knowledge with others to apply technology for the benefit of Australia.
 In recognition of the complex nature of such activities the Clunies Ross Awards are awarded in three categories with a single winner in each category.

 A typical awardee will have played an integral role in the discovery and translation of a major technology-based product or service that has led to financial success and demonstrated impact for Australia, and in which they have personally had a significant input in the inventorship and/or development of the technology.
 Such a person would typically have business responsibility as a CEO or a senior manager and may be working in either an early stage SME or a mature company environment.
 The individual will have been associated with the development of the technology and have overseen its deployment into commercial use with economic returns to Australia.
 Such individuals display long-term commitment to achieve the successful end use of the technology they invent or develop.

-Typically this would be an entrepreneurial person leading an activity that is disrupting well established vendors or commercialising new opportunities through innovative use of new technologies.
+Typically, this would be an entrepreneurial person leading an activity that is disrupting well-established vendors or commercialising new opportunities through innovative use of new technologies.

-Typically this could be a researcher or developer in a Public Funded Research Organisation, university or private company who has successfully passed his or her product/invention/service to a third party to commercialise and has generated significant revenue to the person and /or organisation they are associated with.
+Typically, this could be a researcher and/or developer (or research or development team) in a Public Funded Research Organisation, university and/or a private company who has successfully passed a product/invention/service to a third party to commercialise and has generated significant revenue to the person and /or organisation(s) they are associated with.

-Enhancing Australia's prosperity through technology and innovation
+Promoting Australia's advancement through technology